+Offences involving violence against the person

+Where a licensee has been convicted for an offence of violence against the person, or connected with any offence of violence, they will be revoked, and a licence will not be granted until at least 10 years have elapsed since the completion of any sentence imposed.

+Possession of a weapon

+Where a licensee has a conviction for possession of a weapon or any other weapon related offence, they will be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed.

+Sexual offences

+Where a licensee has a conviction for any offence involving or connected with illegal sexual activity, they will be revoked, and a licence will not be granted.

+Dishonesty

+Where a licensee has a conviction for any offence where dishonesty is an element of the offence, they will be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed.

+Drugs

-Offences involving violence against the person Formatted: Font: Bold Where a licensee has been convicted for an offence of violence against the person, or connected with any offence of violence, they will be revoked, and a licence will not be granted until at least 10 years have elapsed since the completion of any sentence imposed.
-Possession of a weapon Formatted: Font: Bold Formatted: Font.
-Bold Where a licensee has a conviction for possession of a weapon or any other weapon related offence, they will be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed.
-Sexual offences Formatted: Font: Bold Where a licensee has a conviction for any offence involving or connected with illegal sexual activity, they will be revoked, and a licence will not be granted.
-Dishonesty Formatted: Font: Bold Where a licensee has a conviction for any offence where dishonesty is an element of the offence, Tormacced.
-Fond they will be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed.
-Drugs Formatted: Font: Bold Where a licensee has any conviction for, or related to, the supply of drugs, or possession with intent to supply or connected with possession with intent to supply, they will be revoked, and a licence will not be granted until at least 10 years have elapsed since the completion of any sentence imposed.
+Where a licensee has any conviction for, or related to, the supply of drugs, or possession with intent to supply or connected with possession with intent to supply, they will be revoked, and a licence will not be granted until at least 10 years have elapsed since the completion of any sentence imposed.

 Where a licensee has a conviction for possession of drugs, or related to the possession of drugs, they should expect to be revoked, and a licence will not be granted until at least five years have elapsed since the completion of any sentence imposed.
 In these circumstances, any applicant may also have to undergo drugs testing for a period at their own expense to demonstrate that they are not using controlled drugs.

+Discrimination

-Discrimination Formatted: Font: Bold Where a licensee has a conviction involving or connected with discrimination in any form, they should expect to be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed. are completion of any servence imposed.
-Motoring convictions Formatted: Font: Bold Hackney carriage and private hire drivers are professional drivers charged with the responsibility of I VIIIalleu: FUIL.
-DUIU carrying the public.
+Where a licensee has a conviction involving or connected with discrimination in any form, they should expect to be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence imposed.

+Motoring convictions

+Hackney carriage and private hire drivers are professional drivers charged with the responsibility of carrying the public.
 It is accepted that offences can be committed unintentionally, and a single occurrence of a minor traffic offence would not result in formal action being taken.
 However, applicants with multiple motoring convictions may indicate that an applicant does not exhibit the behaviours of a safe road user and one that is suitable to drive professionally.

 Any motoring conviction while a licensed driver demonstrates that the licensee may not take their professional responsibilities seriously.
 However, it is accepted that offences can be committed unintentionally, and a single occurrence of a minor traffic offence may not necessitate the revocation of a taxi or private hire vehicle driver licence providing the authority considers that the licensee remains a fit and proper person to retain a licence.

-Drink driving/driving under the influence of drugs Formetted Fort Pold Drink driving/driving under the influence of drugs Formatted: Font: Bold Where a licensee has a conviction for drink driving or driving under the influence of drugs, they will be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence or driving ban imposed.
+Drink driving/driving under the influence of drugs

+Where a licensee has a conviction for drink driving or driving under the influence of drugs, they will be revoked, and a licence will not be granted until at least seven years have elapsed since the completion of any sentence or driving ban imposed.
 In the case of driving under the influence of drugs, any applicant may also have to undergo drugs testing at their own expense to demonstrate that they are not using controlled drugs.